AT THE INTERSECTION OF ECOLOGY AND GENOMICS

 Hemlock Woolly Adelgid (HWA) Monitoring

 Eastern hemlock (Tsuga canadensis), is a foundation species in eastern North American forests and its decline due to the introduction of the tiny invasive insect, hemlock wooly adelgid (Adelges tsugae, HWA), has had significant impacts on the health of forest ecosystems.
-HWA was first detected in Michigan (Emmet County) in 2006, and since that time it has been identified in Allegan, Ottawa, Muskegon, Mason, Oceana, Benzie, and Antrim Counties.
+HWA was first detected in Michigan (Emmet County) in 2006, and since that time it has been identified in Allegan, Ottawa, Muskegon, Mason, Oceana, Benzie, Antrim, and Leelanau Counties.
 One of the main focuses for HWA in Michigan is early detection and this is accomplished through visual surveys.
 However, visual monitoring is an enormous undertaking given the roughly 170 million hemlock trees in the state.

 One technology that may aid in early detection efforts is environmental DNA (eDNA).
 Environmental DNA is DNA that is collected from the environment (air, water, or soil) and this approach is commonly used in aquatic systems for monitoring and management of various species.
 Airborne eDNA approaches have been used to detect fungal spores (Quesada et al. 2018) and pollen (Johnson 2017), and it can be applied to a wide range of species with wind dispersal.
 The use of continuous eDNA monitoring technology for HWA could lead to earlier detection than current monitoring methods. eDNA monitoring could also be coupled with visual monitoring protocols so that in areas where HWA is identified using this technology, more complete and focused visual surveys can be conducted to assess the exact location and severity of the infestation.